HaRsH00000007/Multi-Agent-Resume-Alignment/README.md

 # Multi-Agent-Resume-Alignment
 Overview

 Multi-Agent Resume Alignment is an innovative project that leverages a multi-agent system to tailor resumes and prepare candidates for job applications.
-By combining specialized agents—each responsible for research, profiling, resume strategy, and interview preparation—this system intelligently aligns a candidate’s resume with job postings and produces supporting documents such as tailored resumes and interview materials.
+By combining specialized agents—each responsible for research, profiling, resume strategy, and interview preparation this system intelligently aligns a candidate’s resume with job postings and produces supporting documents such as tailored resumes and interview materials.
 ------------------------------------------------------------------------------------------------------------------------------------------------
 Features